-They say that the journey can be as rewarding as the destination, and that adage certainly holds true when driving in Alberta.
+They say that the journey can be as rewarding as the destination, and that adage certainly holds true in Alberta.
 From expansive fields of yellow canola, to jagged rows of mountains upon mountains, this province is home to some of the most interesting and diverse drives in the country.
-Here are a few Alberta road trips to set out on to explore the cities, nature, and history that can be found around each curve of the province’s roads.
+Here are a few to set out on to explore the cities, nature, and history that can be found around each curve of Alberta's roads.

-Saddle up to where the Canadian prairies meet the Canadian Rockies for a road trip where you'll be welcomed with that old Western charm.
+Saddle up where the Canadian prairies meet the Canadian Rockies and you'll be welcomed with that old Western charm.
 This scenic route along Highway 22 is a pick and mix of horseback trail rides, guest and working ranches, historic sites, rodeos and all round adventure.
-The route stretches from Mayerthorpe (about 136km outside of Edmonton) to Lundbruck south of Calgary with no shortage of pit stops to don your cowboy hat.
+The 450 mile route stretches from Mayerthorpe (about 85 miles outside of Edmonton) to Lundbruck south of Calgary with no shortage of pit stops to don your cowboy hat.
 Pass through cozy townships such as picturesque Cochrane with its Rocky Mountains backdrop and historic downtown, rustic hamlet Bragg Creek, Turner Valley with Alberta's first independent craft distillery, Black Diamond full of vintage stores, and Longview for a world-famous steak.
 Continue the adventure and feature in your own Western with local outfitters and trail riders.
 Other suggested stops include Chain Lake Provincial Park for a dip or a picnic, and sidle up to The Bar U Ranch National Historic Site to learn about the ranching history of the area that dates back to 1882.

 Starting point: Mayerthorpe, outside of Edmonton